DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/commonAxisSettings/label/position.md

     </tr>
 </table>

-The *"inside"* and *"outside"* values allow you to keep the same label's position when the chart is [rotated](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#rotated).
+The *"inside"* and *"outside"* values allow you to retain the label's position when you [rotate](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#rotated) the chart.